 PRISA owns Portugal’s leading media group Media Capital which controls the TV channel TVI and several radio stations.
 As of 2020, according to a press release PRISA Group “has sold 30.22% of Media Capital to Pluris Investments, a company owned by Portuguese businessman Mario Ferreira.”

-El Pais revenue is derived from Subscriptions and Advertisements.
+El Pais’s revenue is derived from Subscriptions and Advertisements.

 Analysis / Bias

-In review, El Pais publishes articles written by experts with minimally emotionally loaded language such as “Why science should revolutionize the world of politics” and articles related to national politics “After bitter debate in Congress, Spain’s PM secures extension to state of alarm”.
-El Pais typically reports all sides, for example in the above-mentioned article they report the Prime Minister of Spain, Pedro Sánchez’ s (center-left) perspective as well as the opposition parties perspectives, such as conservative People’s Party (PP) leader Pablo Casado’s and The leader of the far-right Vox, Santiago Abascal’s perspective.
+In review, El Pais publishes articles written by experts with minimally emotionally loaded language, such as “Why science should revolutionize the world of politics” and articles related to national politics “After bitter debate in Congress, Spain’s PM secures extension to state of alarm.”
+El Pais typically reports all sides; for example, in the above-mentioned article, they report the Prime Minister of Spain, Pedro Sánchez’s (center-left) perspective, as well as the opposition parties’ perspectives, such as the conservative People’s Party (PP) leader Pablo Casado’s and The leader of the far-right Vox, Santiago Abascal’s perspective.

 In covering the USA, most articles are neutral when reporting news such as this “Spain warns Trump that trade hostilities could endanger greater military cooperation”.
 In general, El Pais reports news factually and with a slight left-leaning editorial bias as they report from multiple angles and use a wide variety of left-leaning and right-leaning sources.

 - None in the Last 5 years.